Atharv777/plutonium-wallet/README.md

 # ☢️ Plutonium Wallet

 <br>
-Welcome to Plutonium Wallet, the pioneering Telegram wallet built on Account Abstraction technology.
+Welcome to Plutonium Wallet, the pioneering Telegram wallet built using Account Abstraction.
 Seamlessly create wallets and execute gasless transactions, bundled transactions, onramp services, fund transfers, smart contract deployment, and multi-account management.
 Utilize the convenience of scanning QR codes for cryptocurrency payments, akin to popular UPI apps, to contribute to the mainstream adoption of crypto.
 </b>
 </p>
 <blockquote align="center">built on <span style="color: #8b0000;">☕</span> at <a href="https://ethglobal.com/events/ethonline2023">ETH Online 2023</a>.</blockquote>

 # 💡  Problem Statement

-Existing cryptocurrency wallets often lack user-friendly interfaces and comprehensive functionality.
-Users struggle with complex transactions, high gas fees, and limited features.
-There's a need for a seamless, feature-rich wallet that integrates with popular messaging platforms for easy access and control.
+Existing cryptocurrency wallets often suffer from complex user interfaces, limited functionalities, and high transaction fees, causing friction for both beginners and experienced users.
+Users need a user-friendly, feature-rich wallet that addresses these pain points, offering gasless transactions, bundled transactions, onramp capabilities, and intuitive controls through a wallet.
+Additionally, the lack of mainstream adoption for Web3 crypto payments and the absence of QR code payments akin to UPI in traditional finance highlight the need for a comprehensive solution.
+Plutonium Wallet aims to bridge these gaps, providing not only a robust cryptocurrency management experience but also facilitating easy and familiar payment methods for users.

 # 💪 Goals